 On arrival at one town, we find Wyatt and Billy in jail for driving a motorcycle without a permit during the town’s parade.
 In the cell, they meet an alcoholic lawyer George Hansen (Nicholson), who is sleeping off a hangover.
 He joins them on their trip, and the three head to Mardi Gras.
-After the pair introduce this man to how to use marijuana rather than alcohol, this leads to intense drug fueled discussions round the campfire.
+After the pair introduce this man to how to use marijuana rather than alcohol, this leads to intense drug-fueled discussions around the campfire.

 Hansen passionately talking about his controversial thoughts on UFOs and the government.
-This scene trio stop at a town cafe gaining attention from young women and hateful comments from the older sheriff and his buddy.
-The trio sleeping rough have another campfire where Hansen warns his travelling companions that others both fear and hate their alternative way of life.
-That night, attacked by some unseen redneck perpetrators at night with Hansen murdered…
+This scene trio stop at a town cafe and get attention from young women and hateful comments from the older sheriff and his buddy.
+The trio sleep rough.
+They have another campfire and Hansen warns his travelling companions that others both fear and hate their alternative way of life.
+That night, the trio are attacked by some unseen redneck perpetrators at night with Hansen murdered…

 After the first take or two, the acting job became reversed.
 Instead of being straight and having to act stoned at the end, I was now stoned at the beginning and having to act straight, and then gradually letting myself return to where I was – which was very stoned.

-But despite this apparent reefer madness, this film worth the ride, as you take in the a journey into the late 1960s culture of drugs, free love and communes.
+But despite this apparent reefer madness, this film is more than worth the ride, as you take in the a journey into the late 1960s culture of drugs, free love and communes.

 Weeper Rating: 😦 😦 😦 /10